Workiva/over_react/doc/wrapping_js_components.md

 }
 ```

+> **For more information** on why getters and setters are used here, see the [Conversion through Getters and Setters section](#conversion-through-getters-and-setters).

 The steps are:

 1. Create a `dynamic` property that will represent the raw JS ref property for the component.
 This is necessary because the raw JS is not in a consumable form and should not be accessed directly.
 1. Add an `@Accessor` annotation to the property with a key that matches the prop name.
 This will link the Dart ref property to the JS prop.
 1. Add ref getters and setters named the same as the prop.
-   - The getter should use `unjsifyRefProp` to convert the JS property to a Dart `Map`
+   - The getter should use `unjsifyRefProp` to convert the JS property to Dart.
    - The setter should use `jsifyRefProp` to convert the Dart map to JS.

 ###### Converting Conflicting Function Props

-Some function props may conflict with the `UbiquitousDomPropsMixin`.
+Some function props may conflict with props that are built into the UiProps base class, which get mixed in from `UbiquitousDomPropsMixin`.
 This will happen if:

 1. The component specifies a function that is typically reserved for `UbiquitousDomPropsMixin`.
-These are typically fundamental event handlers on HTML elements, such as `onClick`, `onChange`, etc.
+These are typically event handlers on HTML elements, such as `onClick`, `onChange`, etc.
 1. The prop's function signature is not the same as the version on `UbiquitousDomPropsMixin`.
 This typically takes the form of adding extra parameters that the standard event handlers do not have.

 This causes problems in Dart because if the type of the function signature does not match what Dart expects, it will throw a runtime error.
 Here's what that could look like in TS: